A Three-Day Trip to Tampa

 Curtis Hixon Waterfront Park

 Continuing our walk along the riverfront, the Curtis Hixon Waterfront Park is nestled in between Tampa’s skyscrapers.
 Families and friends brought footballs to toss and soccer balls to practice their skills on the 8-acre park’s huge lawn area.
 If you like listening to music under the stars, the park hosts musical concerts monthly throughout the year.
-When the moon rises, the evening reveals a beautiful display of water fountains complete with LED lights against a downtown Tampa backdrop.
+When the moon rises, the evening reveals a beautiful display of water fountains with LED lights against a downtown Tampa backdrop.

 Curtis Hixon Waterfront Park: 600 N Ashley Dr, Tampa